pragmagrid/cloud/VirtualBox/howto.rst

          <iso os="Linux_64" path="/path/to/boot-6.1.1.iso"/>
                   type of VM's os and Rocks boot ISO path
          <shared name="data1" path="/some/path1/data1"/>
-                  host directory will be automounted on guest VM
+                  host directory from path  will be automounted on guest VM as /mediasf_data1
          <shared name="data2" path="/some/path2/data2"/>
-                  host directory will be automounted on guest VM
+                  host directory  from path will be automounted on guest VM as /media/sf_data2
          <enable cpuhotplug="on" />
                   enables changing cpus number on powered off and running VM
       </vm>